nonstress test is a type of test done during pregnancy. It measures the heart rate of

 Test results of the nonstress test may be:

-- Reactive (normal).
-The fetal heart rate goes up 2 or more times in the testing period.
+goes up 2 or more times in the testing period.

-- Nonreactive.
-There is no change in the fetal heart rate when the baby moves.
+baby’s heart rate when the baby moves.
 This may mean you will need other tests.

 A nonreactive nonstress test doesn’t always mean your baby has a problem.
 The baby may simply be asleep.
 Or it may be nonreactive because the baby is immature.
 It’s common for preterm babies to have nonreactive nonstress tests, especially before 28 weeks.
 Your healthcare provider will tell you if you need other prenatal testing.